• Skip to primary navigation

 Mutabal, also known as moutabal or moutabel is made out of roasted or smoked eggplants that can be prepared on a gas stove, in the oven, or on the BBQ.
 Then mixed in with tahini, olive oil, and yogurt.

-Some like to call it Mutabal salad, because traditionally, we dress it up as a salad with various toppings, like tomatoes, sumac, mint, pomegranate seeds, and pine nuts.
+This is a classic recipe that my family has handed down for generations!
+Traditionally, we dress it up as a salad with various toppings, like tomatoes, sumac, mint, pomegranate seeds, and pine nuts.
 Going with what you like best!

 All you'll need now is your favorite pita to dig into this luscious, wholesome Arabic eggplant dip!